Jeff Sessions and Russia - is it now illegal to talk to foreigners? (VIDEO)

 The Duran’s Peter Lavelle therefore asks a pertinent question: Is it now illegal in America to talk to a Russian?

-Speak to Peter on Skype and suggest a topic for him to cover in his next video: http://theduran.com/the-duran-sponsor-program/
+Speak to Peter and suggest a topic for him to cover in his next video: http://theduran.com/the-duran-sponsor-program/

 Follow us: https://www.facebook.com/thedurancom